fredrikaverpil/neotest-golang/README.md

 and number of tests to run in parallel using the `-p` and `-parallel` flags, respectively.
 Execute `go help test`, `go help testflag`, `go help build` for more information on this.

+### Testify suites

+> [!WARNING]
+> This feature comes with some caveats and nuances, which is why it
+> is not enabled by default.
+I respectfully advise you to only enable this if
+> you really need it.

+There are some real shenaningans going on behind the scenes to make this work.
+First, a lookup of "receiver type-to-suite test function" must be created of all Go test files in your project.
+Then, the generated Neotest node tree needs to be modified by mutating private attributes and merging of nodes to avoid duplicates.
+I'm personally a bit afraid of the maintenance burden of this feature...

+> [!NOTE]
+> Right now, there is no way to update the lookup other than restarting
+> Neotest/Neovim.
+So in case you are implementing a new suite, please restart to
+> see the new suites/tests appear in e.g. the summary window.
+Also, nested tests
+> or table tests are not supported, but can be added at any time.
+Feel free to
+> open a PR!

 ## 🙏 PRs are welcome